elfi-dev/elfi/docs/good-to-know.rst

 ----------

-Operations are functions (or more generally Python callables) in the nodes of the generative model.
+Operations are functions (or more generally Python callables) in the nodes of the ELFI model.
 Those nodes that deal directly with data, e.g. priors, simulators, summaries and distances should return a numpy array of length ``batch_size`` that contains their output.